aemooooon/Software-engineering-profolio/sprintgoals/index.md

 In that time, the technical thing is Laravel framework stuff.
 I learnd a lot about MVC conception, and how to create Model, view, Controller under the Laravel framework.
 **MVC** is acronym of Model, View, Controller which represent the new design pattern in Web development industry.
 And Laravel framework is one of PHP framework can go quickly create MVC application.<br>
 <img src="https://github.com/SoftEnOP/soften-portfolio-aemooooon/blob/master/assets/img/IMG_20190227_164259.jpg?raw=true" alt="what the MVC is" style="margin: 20px;" /><br>
 We use MAMP stack to run our web application, and also use composer to manage php Laravel dependencies.
-So in OP room computer, I need install composer and direct to the php.exe everytime, because these computers does have recover function  when them restart.
+So on our class room computer, I need install composer and direct to the php.exe each time, because these computers does have restore functionility  when they restart.
 The only prepare things I need do each time:<br>
-* Edit the .env file about database connection configuration to local MAMP database.
+* Make sure the .env file about database connection configuration to local MAMP database.
-* Point webserver to our stocks public folder in the preferences of MAMP stack.
+* Point webserver to our stocks public folder in the preferences of MAMP stack or run `php artisan serve`

 Install Laravel commandline:
 > composer create-project --prefer-dist laravel/laravel stocks